TheSeventhfromAdam/azure-network-protocols/README.md

-Open the Network Security Group  that your Ubuntu VM is using and disable incoming (inbound) ICMP traffic Go to the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity Re-enable ICMP traffic for the Network Security Group that your Ubuntu VM is using Go to your the Windows 10 VM, watch the ICMP traffic in WireShark and the command line Ping activity (should start working) Stop the ping activity
+Open the Network Security Group  that your Ubuntu VM is using and disable incoming (inbound) ICMP traffic Go to the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity Re-enable ICMP traffic for the Network Security Group that your Ubuntu VM is using Go to your the Windows 10 VM, watch the ICMP traffic in WireShark and the command line Ping activity ( it should start working)
+Stop the ping activity
 </p>
 <br />